Notgnoshi/cryptography/README.md

 * `tests/`

     Unit tests for the `crypto` library.
 Run with `python3 tests/runtests.py`.
+Some tests will be skipped if not using Python 3.6+

 ---